 The Coordinating Group of the SAB shall consult with the GLRO Director, and as necessary, with the Commission regarding the SAB's staff support requirements and how they can best be met.

 While Science Advisory Board members will seek to reach a consensus on their advice to the Commission, individual members will determine whether their signatures will accompany reports to the Commission.
 In some circumstances individual members may choose to withhold their signatures or submit an independent report.
-These independent reports may be submitted directly to the Commissioners, with a copy provided to the Coordinating Group, as indicated by the dashed line in Figure 1.
+These independent reports may be submitted directly to the Commissioners, with a copy provided to the Coordinating Group.

 The secretariat of the Board shall be maintained at the GLRO and all pertinent records and supporting documents shall be maintained at GLRO.